marioreale/eosc-basic-compliance/README.md

 | EBRAINS | 🟢 PASS | 🟠 review | 🟠 review | 🟠 review | 🔴 **FAIL** | 🟠 review | 🟠 review | 🟠 review | 🟢 PASS | 🟢 PASS |

 90 cells: 🟢 29 PASS · 🔴 6 FAIL · 🟠 55 review.

-† **The EUDAT row is from 17 September, not today.** `portal.eudat.eu` is currently returning `HTTP 500` — a Drupal error from its own `FrankenPHP Caddy` server, reproduced twice through this tool and three further times through plain `curl` from a different client, so the outage is the portal's and not an artefact of this tool.
-Today's fetch captured 61 characters and zero links, which the tool correctly scored as ten `review` cells rather than ten spurious failures.
-Rather than publish a row that says only "the site was down", the last row obtained from a page that actually rendered is shown instead.
-Its verdicts are unchanged from 17 September; re-run `basic-check run --only eudat` once the portal recovers.
-The linked report under `results/` is generated straight from today's run, so it shows the ten `review` cells rather than this carried-over row.

-Apart from that row, nothing moved between 17 and 18 September: the other eight nodes reproduced their previous verdicts in all 80 cells.

 **The one clear, repeated finding is checklist point 4.** All nine nodes have a dedicated page under `eosc.eu/building-the-eosc-federation/` — the slugs were read